-The Sun is a reliable, robust and plentiful energy source.
-Using solar panels is the best choice for Mars One as it takes away the requirement to develop and launch a nuclear reactor, thereby saving time and money while avoiding the risks and concerns for use of a nuclear power source.
+The Sun is a reliable, robust, and plentiful energy source.
+Using solar panels is the best choice for Mars One since it takes away the requirement to develop and launch a nuclear reactor, thereby saving time and money while avoiding the risks and concerns of the use of a nuclear power source.

 Thin film solar (photovoltaic) panels will power the Mars One settlement.
-These are less efficient than those more commonly used in aerospace, but have the advantage of being extremely light, thus easily transported.
+These are less efficient than those more commonly used in aerospace, but have the advantage of being extremely light, and are thus easily transportable.
 The first settlement will install approximately 3000 square meters of power generating surface area.